 After your data has been matched by a Route, it gets delivered to a Pipeline.
 A Pipeline is a list of Functions that work on the data.

 As with Routes, the order in which the Functions are listed matters.

-Functions in a Pipeline are evaluated in order, top->down.
+A Pipeline's Functions are evaluated in order, top->down.